Electric vehicles have long been the ‘gold standard' of green motoring, but there’s an emerging player in the market - hydrogen cars

 These models are currently either in production or are being prototyped:

 Mercedes-Benz GLC F-Cell

-As it stands, there are no mainstream hydrogen car offerings available yet in Australia.
+As it stands, there are no mainstream hydrogen car offerings available yet to the Australian public.
 The Toyota Mirai is currently only available in some US markets, though on its website Toyota does say it is coming to Australia.